 Unless you’re already operating with a little extra labor, it’s unlikely that you’ll be able to generate a significant amount of third-party delivery sales without some increase in variable labor costs.
 However, you may be able to add variable labor at a lower rate than your regular in-house team, resulting in something between scenarios B and C above.

 This analysis assumes that the restaurant generates most of its sales from on-premises dining or direct off-premise ordering.
 If third-party delivery sales require more employees or labor hours, the additional sales may not be sustainable or profitable.
 The restaurant must balance in-store and delivery sales to ensure a positive net impact.
 At a certain point in time, if most of the sales are derived from off-premises dining, then it might make sense to move operations to a ghost kitchen so that the third-party delivery fees can be offset by lower occupancy and labor costs.

-We haven’t covered the indirect benefits of third-party delivery, such as the ultra-competitive customer acquisition cost and strategies for building brand awareness as discussed in Delivering the Digital Restaurant, but in addition to implementing the strategy above, restaurants can also capitalize on building brand loyalty through third-party delivery apps so that patrons order directly through their website in the future.
-If you need help improving the accuracy, timing, and consistency of your bookkeeping and accounting so that you can strategically analyze your financials as we have done above, please feel free to contact us.
+We haven’t covered the indirect benefits of third-party delivery, such as the ultra-competitive customer acquisition cost and strategies for building brand awareness as discussed in Delivering the Digital Restaurant, but in addition to implementing the strategy above, restaurants can also maximize profit with third-party delivery by capitalizing on building brand loyalty through delivery apps.
+Ideally, patrons will eventually choose to order directly through your restaurant website in the future.
+If you need help improving the accuracy, timing, and consistency of your bookkeeping and accounting so that you can strategically analyze your financials as we have done in the above profit maximization analysis, please feel free to contact us.